 The average cost of auto insurance in Washington state is $1,450/year, which is below the national average.
 Rates vary based on your city, driving record, vehicle, and coverage level.
 Seattle drivers typically pay more than those in rural areas of the state.

-You can lower your Washington car insurance by comparing quotes from multiple insurers, enrolling in telematics programs for safe-driving discounts, bundling home and auto policies (saves 10–25%), maintaining a clean driving record, and raising your deductible.
+You can lower your Washington car insurance by comparing quotes from multiple insurers, enrolling in telematics programs for safe-driving discounts, bundling home and auto policies (saves 10 to 25%), maintaining a clean driving record, and raising your deductible.

 No, Washington is an at-fault (tort) state.
 The driver who causes an accident is legally responsible for paying damages.
 This means the at-fault driver's liability insurance — or your own uninsured motorist coverage — covers injuries and property damage resulting from the accident.